Kong: Skull Island

 Kong: Skull Island is a 2017 American monster film directed by Jordan Vogt-Roberts.
-It is a reboot of the King Kong franchise and serves as the second film in Legendary Pictures' MonsterVerse, as well as the 11th film in the King Kong franchise.
-The film stars Tom Hiddleston, Samuel L. Jackson, John Goodman, Brie Larson, Jing Tian, Toby Kebbell, John Ortiz, Corey Hawkins, Jason Mitchell, Shea Whigham, Thomas Mann, Terry Notary, and John C. Reilly.
-In the film, set in 1973, a team of scientists and Vietnam War soldiers travel to the uncharted Skull Island and meet Kong, a gigantic ape who is the last of his species, closely followed by other terrifying creatures.
+It is a reboot of the King Kong franchise and the second film in the Monsterverse franchise.
+The film stars Tom Hiddleston, Samuel L. Jackson, John Goodman, Brie Larson, Jing Tian, Toby Kebbell, John Ortiz, Corey Hawkins, Jason Mitchell, Shea Whigham, Thomas Mann, Eugene Cordero, Marc Evan Jackson, Terry Notary, and John C. Reilly.
+In the film, a team of scientists and Vietnam War soldiers in the year 1973 travel to the uncharted Skull Island and encounter many of the island's monsters, including the mighty Kong.

 The film was announced in July 2014 at San Diego Comic-Con, and Vogt-Roberts was announced as the director in September 2014.
 The project initially began at Universal Pictures as an origin story but was later moved to Warner Bros. to develop a shared cinematic universe featuring Godzilla and Kong.
 Principal photography began in October 2015 in Hawaii and various locations around Vietnam and ended in March 2016.

-Kong: Skull Island was theatrically released on March 10, 2017, to generally positive reviews from critics, with praise for its visual effects, action sequences, and performances, particularly Jackson and Reilly.
-It was also a box office success, grossing $566 million worldwide, becoming the highest grossing installment in the MonsterVerse to date.
-The film received a Best Visual Effects nomination at the 90th Academy Awards.
-A sequel, Godzilla vs. Kong, was released on March 24, 2021.
+Kong: Skull Island was theatrically released on March 10, 2017, by Warner Bros.
+Pictures, to generally positive reviews from critics.
+It was a box office success, grossing $569 million against a $185 million budget, and received a nomination for Best Visual Effects at the 90th Academy Awards.

+A sequel, Godzilla vs. Kong, was released in 2021, and an animated series, Skull Island was released in 2023.

 Plot

 In 1944, two World War II fighter pilots, American pilot Hank Marlow and Japanese pilot Gunpei Ikari, parachute onto an island in the South Pacific after a dogfight and engage in close combat until the fight is interrupted by a giant ape.

-In 1973, Bill Randa, head of the U.S. government organization Monarch, plans a search for primeval creatures on the recently discovered Skull Island.
+In 1973, Bill Randa, head of the organization Monarch, convinces the government to allow him to lead a research expedition to the recently discovered Skull Island.
 He recruits a U.S. Army unit commanded by Lieutenant Colonel Preston Packard, tracker and former British Special Air Service Captain James Conrad, and anti-war photographer Mason Weaver.

-Arriving at Skull Island, Packard's men begin dropping seismic explosives, developed by Randa's seismologist Houston Brooks, to map out the island and prove Brooks' Hollow Earth theory.
-The unit is then attacked by the giant ape, scattering the survivors across the island.
-Two groups form between the survivors, one with Conrad, Weaver, Nieves, the researchers, and one of the soldiers, the other with Randa and the rest.
-Packard searches for the transport helicopter piloted by Major Jack Chapman, intending to use the weapons on board to kill the ape.
+Arriving at Skull Island, Packard's men begin dropping seismic explosives, developed by Bill's seismologist Houston Brooks, to map out the island and prove Brooks's Hollow Earth theory.
+The unit is suddenly attacked by the giant ape, scattering the survivors across the island; Conrad, Weaver, Landsat official Nieves, Brooks, researcher and biologist San Lin, and one of the soldiers (Slivko) head north to reach a planned extraction point, while Packard, the rest of his men, Bill and another Landsat official search for Packard's right-hand man, Chapman, who is isolated from the group.